Usage

 - Wireless remote E-stop

-- Safety barriers around the robot operating area
+- Safety barriers around the robot's operating area

 Power on procedure